Russian firms risk funding crunch as investors fear sanctions

 They now account for over a tenth of the main emerging corporate bond index, JPMorgan's CEMBI.

 Even now, the default threat is not immediate - data compiled by various banks shows most big Russian companies have cash balances that are up to three times the value of short-term debt repayments.
-Prominent exceptions include diamond miner Alrosa and oil major Rosneft, research from Barclays shows.
+Prominent exceptions include diamond miner Alrosa (ALRS.MM) and oil major Rosneft (ROSN.MM), research from Barclays shows.

 There are also expectations that Russia's government will help companies avoid default, as it did during the 2008-2009 global crisis.
 Crucially though, it could be less willing this time to ensure Western investors get paid.